zukunft/zukunft.com/docs/llm/pending_prio_2.md

 add link to result / value

 1. Three orphaned wf5 snapshots, one still showing the deprecated spreadsheet.
 The current change_triple spine is show → edit → back → edit → save → cancel → …, and assert_step appends every step to the path, so wf5_show_edit_save.html, wf5_show_edit_save_cancel.html and
    wf5_show_edit_save_confirmed.html cannot be produced any more — the back excursion now sits between edit and save.
-They were last written in 765d1647d, and the workflow folders have no unused-file cleanup (that only covers views_by_object/ and views_by_id/).
+They were last written in 765d1647d, and the workflow folders have no unused-file cleanup (that only covers views_by_object/ and views_by_id/). the back part makes them easy to find now: after the page var reduction no regenerated file carries a `9` param outside the page vars any more, while 191 files under workflow/ and workflow_write/ (177 of them _url.txt) still show the old form state and the `99…` compounds - so a file with such a param has not been written by the current run.

 wf5_show_edit_save_confirmed.html is the awkward one: it is titled Start view and renders the old fixed spreadsheet (Priority | Problem | Costs in trillion USD | Solution | Gain in billion htp, 31.5 / 23.8).
 That comes from web/html/sheet.php, which is 157 lines of
 hardcoded rows whose only dispatch is commented out at component_exe.php:189 — dead code the spreadsheet deprecation was meant to reduce to a placeholder.
 Of the 17 start-view snapshots, 16 now show the new table and this stale one shows the deprecated sheet.